Social Icons

 Directed by Steven Quale

-“Death’s revenge on the ones that made it”
+“Death’s revenge on the ones that made it.”

 Hey!

-why not prolong the inevitable?
+Why not prolong the inevitable?

-While in the bus, he has a premonition about the death of everyone in the bus on the Vancouver’s Lions Gate Bridge.
-He saw his colleagues killed in the most horrific way, as they try to escape from the collapsing bridge.
-Upon waking up and seeing the events unfold just as it did in his dream he caused a scene got off the bus, taking his girlfriend with him.
-He was chased by his best friend and his girl, then a black guy, a horny dog, a slutty chick and a teacher.
+Our main character here is Sam, who works at a paper company and was heading on a company retreat with his fellow co-workers.
+While on the bus, he has a premonition about the death of everyone in the bus on Vancouver’s Lions Gate Bridge.
+He sees his colleagues killed in the most horrific ways as they try to escape the collapsing bridge.
+Upon waking up and seeing events unfold just as in his dream, he causes a scene, gets off the bus, and takes his girlfriend with him.
+He’s chased by his best friend and his girl, then tagged along by a serious Black dude, the office perv, a discount pornstar, and someone who looks like they’d rather be grading papers.

 0 comments: